The Persistence of Retracted Papers on Wikipedia: Discussion

 \section{Discussion}

-The persistence of retracted paper citations on Wikipedia represents a critical vulnerability in the community’s ability to maintain epistemic integrity collaboratively.
+The persistence of retracted paper citations on Wikipedia highlights a coordination vulnerability in how epistemic risks are handled within a large-scale coordination platform.
+Rather than directly observing editorial deliberation or decision-making, our analysis examines the outcomes of collaborative maintenance as recorded through revision histories.
+From this system-level perspective, retracted citations serve as an indicator of how effectively signals of epistemic failure are surfaced, routed, and translated into reader-facing repair across human editors, automated tools, and platform infrastructure.
 While Wikipedia is often recognized for its agility in responding to breaking news and high-salience events \cite{keegan2012staying, twyman2017blm}, our findings reveal a much slower and uneven response to post-publication knowledge failures.
-Specifically, 71.6\% of the retracted paper citations we examined were problematic.
-Our survival analysis shows the extent of this delay: the median time to correction is 3.68 years, and a ``long tail'' of persistence indicates that 67.3\% of problematic citations remain uncorrected after nearly 2.74 years.
+Specifically, 71.6\% (845/1,181) of the retracted paper–page citation pairs were initially problematic—i.e., they were introduced before retraction or added after retraction without an in-text acknowledgment.
+By the end of the observation period, 32.9\% of these problematic citations remained uncorrected (278/845), while the rest were corrected through removal or in-text acknowledgment.
+Our survival shows that the median time to correction is 3.68 years, and a ``long tail'' of persistence indicates that (by the Kaplan–Meier estimate) 67.3\% of problematic citations remain uncorrected after approximately 1,000 days (2.74 years).
 These long delays reflect a gap between Wikipedia’s technical infrastructure for correction and the community's ability to mobilize editors.
 Given that Wikipedia continues to serve as a key access point for scientific information, this fragility in information repair raises essential concerns for both end users and the broader knowledge ecosystem.